saranobrega/saranobrega/README.md

-Right now, I am working as a Data Scientist at EDP, where I am working on projects related to Renewable Energy 🌱 More specifically, I am working with synthetic data, forecasting, REST API, data spaces and much more!
+Right now, I am working as a Data Scientist at EDP, where I am working on projects related to Renewable Energy 🌱 More specifically, I am working with synthetic data, time-series forecasting, REST API, data spaces and much more!

 ### Check my portfolio [here](https://saranobrega.github.io/Portfolio/)! (needs update :) )